lucasprag/lucasprag/_posts/2020-06-22-fish-the-shell.md

 ![fzf auto complete](/assets/images/posts/fish-querying-history.png)

-The way to add it is by adding a symbolic link and a function to your fish config, assuming you use fzf.
+The way to add it is by adding a symbolic link and an existing function that comes by default when you install fzf to your fish config, assuming you use fzf.

 ```
 ln -s ~/.fzf/shell/key-bindings.fish ~/.config/fish/functions/fzf_key_bindings.fish